YonatanKof/wwape-next/content/work/pepperi-page-builder.md

 ---
 ::

-With *Pepperi Page Builder*, clients of our B2B plan can build, edit and design of their webpages.
-Now they can prompt, present and sale with total **workflow** control, utilizing **buyer profiles**, at their own time, with a no-code interface.
+With *Pepperi Page Builder*, B2B clients can easily build, edit, and design their web pages.
+This tool empowers them to promote, present, and sell with full *workflow* control, leveraging *buyer profiles* while using a no-code interface, all at their own convenience.

 ## The motivation for the project